-- IRC-10.2 The City provides services for recycling and composting and will expand these services over time, where appropriate. - IRC-10.3 The City will encourage all construction projects (regardless of size) to divert 80% of the construction waste debris away from landfills. - IRC-10.4 The City will provide ongoing education to residents and businesses about waste reduction, composting, and recycling. - IRC-10.5 Regular e-waste and hazardous materials disposal events will be supported or sponsored by the City. - IRC-10.6 Where feasible, the City provides streetside recycling containers alongside public trash receptacles. - IRC-10.7 The City will encourage the use of recycled building materials in public and private development projects. - IRC-10.8 The City may support legislation to reduce the creation of waste, including advocating for manufacturer responsibility for product waste, and banning problem materials. - IRC-10.9 The City should require the use of recycled paper and other recycled materials in all City operations. - IRC-10.10 The City will collaborate with other government agencies to promote waste reduction.
+- IRC-10.1 🐚 Aggressively seek to reduce West Hollywood's rate of waste disposal per capita. - IRC-10.2 Provide services for recycling and composting and expand these services over time, where appropriate. - IRC-10.3 (Encourage all construction projects (regardless of size) to divert 80% of the construction waste debris away from landfills. - IRC-10.4 New Provide ongoing education to residents and businesses about waste reduction, composting, and recycling.

+- IRC-10.5 Support or sponsor regular e-waste and hazardous materials disposal events. - IRC-10.6 Where feasible, provide streetside recycling containers alongside public trash receptacles. - IRC-10.7 © Encourage the use of recycled building materials in public and private development projects. - IRC-10.8 When appropriate, support legislation to reduce the creation of waste, including advocating for manufacturer responsibility for product waste, and banning problem materials. - IRC-10.9 As feasible, require the use of recycled paper and other recycled materials in all City operations. - IRC-10.10 Collaborate with other government agencies to promote waste reduction.